 (d) subject to subsection (7), has, within two hours after ceasing to operate a conveyance, a blood alcohol concentration and a blood drug concentration that is equal to or exceeds the blood alcohol concentration and the blood drug concentration for the drug that are prescribed by regulation for instances where alcohol and that drug are combined.

-- The date and location of the incident.
+- The time, date, and location of the alleged offence.

-- That the accused was operating a vehicle.
+- That the accused was operating a motor vehicle.

-- That the accused's ability to operate the vehicle was impaired by alcohol or drugs.
+- That the accused's ability to operate the vehicle was impaired by alcohol, drugs, or both.

 - Subsequent Offences: Minimum 120 days imprisonment.

-- Indictable Offence: Up to 10 years in prison.
+- Indictable Offence: Up to 10 years imprisonment for severe cases.

-- Improper Stop or Arrest: Challenging the legality of the vehicle stop or the arrest procedures.
+- Unlawful Stop or Arrest: Contesting the validity of the vehicle stop or arrest.

-- Medical Conditions: Arguing that symptoms attributed to impairment were actually due to a medical condition.
+- Medical Conditions: Arguing that alleged impairment symptoms were due to a medical issue.

-- No Impairment: Presenting evidence that the accused was not impaired at the time of driving.
+- Lack of Impairment: Providing evidence that the accused was not impaired while driving.

-Facing impaired driving charges requires expert guidance to navigate the complexities of the legal system.
-A skilled criminal lawyer can challenge the evidence, develop a robust defence strategy, and ensure your rights are protected throughout the process.
-Call (306) 994-8323 to receive a free consultation with a criminal lawyer today.
+Impaired driving charges are serious and require expert legal representation.
+A skilled criminal lawyer can analyze the evidence, build a strong defence, and protect your rights throughout the legal process.
+Call (306) 994-8323 today for a free consultation with an experienced criminal lawyer.